 The most noticeable sign of heat stress is that cows start drinking more.
 In addition, they sweat and pant more.
 Cows sweat at only 10 percent of the human sweat rate.
 It is therefore difficult for them to get rid of the heat, which makes them sensitive to heat stress.
 Cows also produce more saliva during warm periods, causing them to lose a lot of moisture.
 This can lead to ruminal acidosis.
-Furthermore, in the event of heat stress, cows stand up to two hours less per day.
-When cows are standing, they can easily lose their heat.
+Furthermore, in the event of heat stress, cows stand up to two hours more per day.

-If you have any questions about ventilation in dairy barns or if you want to know more about the solutions we have to offer, please contact us and we will be happy to help you!
+On our page on heat stress in dairy cows, you will find all our other info on this topic in one place. if you want to know more about the solutions we have to offer, contact us and we will be happy to help you!